17hoehbr/automated-plex-guide/README.md

 ## Optional

+The following are additional services I recommend.
+Since the scope of this guide is mainly about just getting started for new users, I'm not going to go much into how to set them up.
+However the setup process will generally be very similar.

 **[jfa-go](https://github.com/hrfee/jfa-go)** is a user manager for Jellyfin that allows your users to sign up via an invite code and reset their passwords

 **[Jellyseerr](https://github.com/Fallenbagel/jellyseerr)** is an application for managing requests for your media library.
 It is a fork of Overseerr built to bring support for Jellyfin servers!